Quality Manual

 • 3 – Do not support

-4. Approval of business case
+4.5.
+Approval of full or addendum business case

 It is expected that full consideration will be given to business viability, recommendations and feedback from stakeholders and external advice on the business case.
 Business cases will not proceed further in the process without appropriate sign off.